 Over the years I tried to help both parents get their life together and have even helped out financially.
 However, I eventually learned that I was only enabling their lifestyle since they weren’t willing to change.
 They just saw me as the bank, and I will warn you that this is the risk you run when doing well for yourself.
 It’s sad that the only time I hear from most of my family is when they need something from me (and its usually money).

 Don’t take this the wrong way.
-I’m not opposed to helping people out, I have spent thousands of dollars over the years helping family and friends (I recently shared how I helped my brother Anthony).
+I’m not opposed to helping people out, I have spent tens of thousands of dollars (this number is quickly approaching six figures) over the years helping family and friends (I recently shared how I helped my brother Anthony).
 My goal is to use the money I make to make sure my wife and our future family will never have to worry about money.

 Over the years, many people have asked how I turned out the way I did, in light of such a shitty situation.
-I almost always start with a famous study I remember hearing about in my college psychology class that followed two brothers over a 30 year period in a very similar upbringing and family background to my own.
+I always start with a famous study I remember hearing about in my college psychology class.
+The study followed two brothers over a 30 year period from a very similar upbringing and family background to my own.

-One brother went on to be very successful by American standards (he was earning a 6-figure income, was college educated, owned a home, drove a nice car, and took nice vacations with his wife and kids) while the other brother ended up in and out of prison.
-Like his parents he was addicted to drugs and hadn’t amounted to much.
-At the end of the study the psychologist asked both brothers the same question…Why did you turn out the way you did?
+One brother went on to be very successful by American standards (he was earning a six-figure income, was college educated, owned a home, drove a nice car, and took nice vacations with his wife and kids) while the other brother ended up in and out of prison.
+Like his parents, he was addicted to drugs and hadn’t amounted to much.
+At the end of the study, the psychologist asked both brothers the same question, “Why did you turn out the way you did?”